$1.99/mo over 24 Months

 Based on a 100Mbps test connection

-But because Disney+ is launching slowly across the globe, some countries will have access long before others, which makes the use of a VPN very handy.
+However, Disney+ is launching slowly across the globe.
+In fact, some countries already have access long before others, which makes the use of a VPN very handy.

-But that’s exactly what you’re facing without a VPN if you don’t live in the US, Canada, Australia, New Zealand, Puerto Rico and the Netherlands.
+But that’s exactly what you’re facing without a VPN if you don’t live in the US, Canada, Australia, New Zealand, Puerto Rico or the Netherlands.

 With a payment method registered in one of the above countries, a VPN allows unlimited access from anywhere in the world.